nushell/nushell.github.io/commands/docs/get.md

  -  `--ignore-errors` `(-i)`: when there are empty cells, instead of erroring out, replace them with nothing
  -  `--sensitive` `(-s)`: get path in a case sensitive manner

+## Notes
+This is equivalent to using the cell path access syntax: `$env.OS` is the same as `$env | get OS`.

+If multiple cell paths are given, this will produce a list of values.
 ## Examples

 Get an item from a list